-- 1. Talk with your parents and teacher regarding what work will be completed. - 2.
-You ask a supervisor to agree to your plans. - 3.
-You and your parent or guardian sign a Work Plan showing what activity you plan to do.
-The plan can be for several hours or for individual hours. - 4.
-After the work is completed, a form which confirms that the work was completed must be signed by: - you, the student; - o the supervisor of the volunteer work or your parent/guardian; - o your KIHS teacher.
+- Student talk with their parents and teacher regarding what work will be completed. - Student ask their supervisor to agree to their plans. - Student and their parents sign a Work Plan showing what activities they plan to do.
+The plan can be for several hours or for individual hours. - After the work is completed, a form which confirms that the work was completed must be signed by: - o the student; - o the supervisor of the volunteer work or your parent/guardian; - o your KiHS teacher.